 Gasoline and diesel price forecast - outlook for Europe and the world

-The first chart shows that the world average gasoline price is expected to increase slightly this year reaching almost 1.05 USD per liter in September 2017.
+The first chart shows that the world average gasoline price is expected to increase this year reaching 1.01 USD per liter in March 2018.
 This is a weighted average of the retail gasoline prices in 100 countries that represent over 90 percent of the world petroleum consumption.

-For Europe, gasoline prices are expected to remain relatively stable at a level of 1.32 euro per liter.
+For Europe, gasoline prices are expected to be at an average level of 1.28 euro per liter during the next 12 months.
 The average is based on 36 European countries including Germany, the UK, France, Italy, Spain, and Russia.

-For diesel fuel, the average European prices are expected to be around 1.21 euro per liter in 2017.
+For diesel fuel, the average European prices are expected to remain around 1.17 euro per liter throughout 2017.

 Brief methodological notes: